MartijnHols/fullstack-typescript/backend/README.md

 # Testing

-Make integration tests on each `mutation` and `query`.
+Make integration tests on each mutation and query via Apollo.
+Do not test the mutation/query functions directly.
+They should be treated as irrelevant implementation details.

+This does make the projected locked-in on GraphQL (and to a lesser extend apollo-server).
+This is a necessary sacrifice as type issues in the schema are a common cause for bugs.

+It could be considered to test both the mutation/query functions and the Apollo-Server.
+Usually the duplicated tests would not be worth it as both would need to test the exact same things.
+It is more important to test the GraphQL calls as more issues can be prevented in doing so, and keeping duplicate code in sync is hard and a waste of effort.

 ## Run in band / database testing

 Tests need to "run in band" in order to prevent conflicts with database interactions.

-We test on an actual test database to keep things as real as possible and make it possible to replace our ORM without having to rewrite our tests.
+Tests are ran on an actual test database to keep things as real as possible and make it possible to replace our ORM without having to rewrite our tests.

 ## Do not mock code